 Our wireline services business segment principally works in connection with hydraulic fracturing services in the form of pump-down services for setting plugs between frac stages, as well as the deployment of perforation equipment in connection with "plug-and-perf" operations.
 Our ability to provide both the wireline and hydraulic fracturing services required for "plug-and-perf" completions increases efficiencies for our customers by reducing downtime between each process, which in turn allows us to complete more stages in a day and ultimately reduces the number of days it takes our customers to complete a well.
-We have 55 wireline units comprised of 49 trucks and 6 skid-mounted units, with 28% utilization for the month of June 2017.
-We also offer a full range of other pump-down and cased-hole wireline services, including electro-mechanical pipe-cutting and punching.
+We have 50 wireline units, with 33% utilization for the month of September 2017.
+We also offer a full range of other pump-down and cased-hole wireline services, including electro-mechanical pipe cutting and punching.
 We provide cased-hole production logging services, injection profiling, stimulation performance evaluation and water break-through identification through this business segment.
 Additionally, we provide industrial logging services for cavern, storage and injection wells, and have exclusive leases to operate Archer's POINT® proprietary detection system and the SPACE® imaging and measurement platform in the U.S. land market.

 We established our wireline services business segment in 2014 to enter the horizontal "plug-and-perf" market which was highly-complementary to our pressure pumping services.
 We hired experienced management personnel and ordered new, custom built, cased-hole wireline trucks and equipment.
 The Archer Acquisition in December 2015 significantly expanded our fleet.
-As of June 30, 2017, we owned 55 wireline units and operated from eight facilities throughout the Permian Basin, Eagle Ford Shale and Mid-Continent region (including the SCOOP/STACK).
+As of September 30, 2017, we owned 50 wireline units and operated from eight facilities throughout the Permian Basin, Eagle Ford Shale and Mid-Continent region (including the SCOOP/STACK).
 We offer our wireline services in all markets in which we provide pressure pumping services.
-From January 2016 to June 2017, we have completed approximately 10,427 stages in the U.S. with a success rate of approximately 98.7%.
+From January 2016 to September 2017, we have completed approximately 12,437 stages in the U.S. with a success rate of approximately 98.6%.